IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/scrapperstar.md

 ---
 title: Scrapperstar
-subtitle: "A Unity-based project focused on automated data or asset \u201Cscraping\u201D\
+subtitle: "A Unity-based project tentatively set up for building a game or interactive\
-  \ and collection workflows inside the game engine.
-Ideal for developers who want\
+  \ experience called ScrapperStar.
+Aimed at players or prototypes needing rapid iteration,\
-  \ to integrate web-style scraping concepts into Unity tools or pipelines, with a\
+  \ it\u2019s structured with a clean Unity-specific .gitignore for streamlined collaboration\
-  \ focus on editor-side automation and efficient asset management."
+  \ and build management."
 slug: scrapperstar
 date: '2023-08-07'
 updated: '2023-08-22'